matin-mb/HeadFootball/README.md

 Implementation of the HeadSoccer game using C++

-If you don't want to run the code, You can watch "HeadFootballOutput"
+If you don't want to run the code, You can watch "HeadFootballOutput.mp4"

 ![Alt text](HeadFootball.png)